 Procedure for Faculty Self-Evaluation for ESP Rank Promotion

 All multi-year contract faculty at UNCSA are ranked.
-You never have to apply for Rank Promotion, although you will always have to go through a separate process of Contract Reappointment.
-If you do apply for Rank Promotion, the Engaged and Sustained Professoriate (ESP) system at UNCSA allows for two (2) possibilities: promotion from Assistant Professor to Associate Professor and from Associate Professor to Professor (sometimes referred to as Full Professor).
+You never have to apply for rank promotion, although you will always have to go through a separate process of contract reappointment evaluation.
+If you do apply for rank promotion, the Engaged and Sustained Professoriate (ESP) system at UNCSA allows for two (2) possibilities: promotion from Assistant Professor to Associate Professor and from Associate Professor to Professor (sometimes referred to as Full Professor).

 1. Refer to the numerical table on the application itself into which you entered

 your self-assessment numbers (0-4) for each area of Engaged and Sustained Activities.

 This will be the starting point for creating your self-Evaluation documents.
 You must

 be at least “Good” in all three areas in order to apply for rank promotion

 Your total points for assessment must not exceed:

 - 10 points for Associate Professor